 If however your cat is experiencing other symptoms, such as those listed above, or you suspect he has ingested poison, your cat will need to be seen by a veterinarian.

-You can put your cat on a bland diet of easily digested food to rest the gastrointestinal tract.
-Boiled lean chicken and rice are usually recommended.
-Ensure he has an adequate supply of clean, fresh drinking water as diarrhea can cause fluid loss and dehydration.
+- Feed a bland diet to rest the gastrointestinal tract.
+Ensure the cat has an adequate supply of clean, fresh drinking water as diarrhea can lead to fluid loss and dehydration.

 - Boiled or canned (unsweetened) pumpkin can help to bulk up the stools.

 - Mildly dehydrated cats can be given non-flavoured electrolyte replacements such as Pedialyte.
 Signs of dehydration in cats include dry and tacky gums, poor skin elasticity and lethargy.